 Professional Development Workshop

-Fellows participate in sessions focused on professional development such as contract signing, practice management, life after fellowship and wellness.
+Fellows participate in sessions focused on professional development such as contract signing, practice management, life after fellowship and well-being.

 Faculty and fellows review and discuss topics related to diversity, health disparities, social determinants of health, women’s health and health policy.